 Location: Grand Ballroom

-The Governor will provide his commentary on the Economic Report as he addresses the business community.
+The Governor will provide commentary on the Economic Report and addresses the business community.

 Salt Lake Chamber Legislative Priorities